 - Once the chocolate is melted, pour it into the bowl of a stand mixer with the paddle attachment (or use the bowl it's already in and a whisk!).
 Add the sugar and vanilla to the chocolate and mix on a medium-high speed until the sugar starts to dissolve and the mixture gets shiny.

 - Add the eggs and mix until combined.

 - Add the flour mixture and use a spatula to stir it into the chocolate until just combined.

 - Pour the mixture into the prepared pan and spread it out as evenly as you possibly can.
 Sprinkle the hazelnuts and a little flake salt on top.

-- Bake at 375 degrees for 20-25 minutes, until a toothpick comes out of the center clean.
+- Bake at 375 degrees for 20-25 minutes (longer if you used an 8x8!), until a toothpick comes out of the center clean.

 - Let the brownies cool completely in the pan, then lift them out and set them on the counter or a cutting board.
 Use a heart shaped cookie cutter to cut the brownies into hearts.

 - Store in an airtight container in the refrigerator.